cdluminate/robrank/README.md

 1. When training DML models, export `FAISS_CPU=1` to disable NMI score calculation on GPU (faiss).
 This could save a little bit of video memory of you encounter CUDA OOM.
+2. To change the number of PGD iterations for creating adversarial examples during the training process, create an empty file to indicate the change.
+For example, `touch override_pgditer_8`.
+See `robrank/configs/configs_rank.py` for detail.

 ### 1.2.
 Adversarial Attack